Trigeminal neuralgia is a type of nerve disorder that causes pain.

 3. The prevalence of TN is estimated to be between 0.5 and 1 per 1,000 people.

 4. TN is more common in women than in men, and the average age of onset is between 40 and 60 years.

-5. The most common symptom of TN is sudden, severe, unilateral facial pain that is described as sharp, shooting, or like an electric shock.
+5. The most common symptom of TN is sudden, severe, unilateral facial pain that is described as sharp, shooting, or like a shock.

 6. The pain is usually triggered by light touch, chewing, or talking, and can last for seconds to minutes.

 7. TN can be difficult to treat, and many people with the condition experience pain that is not fully relieved by medication.

 Trigeminal neuralgia is a chronic pain disorder that can affect your face, jaw and nerves in the trigeminal nerve.
 It causes severe throbbing or tingling sensations.
 The pain may also be so intense that it prevents you from eating, speaking or even sleeping at night.
 Trigeminal neuralgia has no known cause; however, some research suggests that it may be triggered by infection of an abnormal nerve cell growth in the trigeminal ganglion (a small group of cells located on each side of your brainstem).
 Treatment for trigeminal neuralgia includes radiosurgery to destroy these abnormal nerve cells if they are causing the problem.